5 DAYS FROM $1,999

 Arrive in Cairo and relax in splendor at your deluxe Nile hotel

 Upon arrival, transfer to your deluxe hotel, located in the heart of the city on the banks of the Nile River.
 (Note that if you purchase your airfare from Vantage, you’ll be met outside the airport arrivals area and your hotel transfer will be waiting.
 If you plan to reserve your own airfare, ask when making your reservation about purchasing transfer service from Vantage.)
-Tonight, you toast the beginning of our Egyptian journey with a Welcome Drink and Briefing, followed by a Welcome Dinner at the hotel, accompanied by live entertainment.
+Tonight, you toast the beginning of our Egyptian journey with a Welcome Drink and Briefing, followed by a Welcome Dinner at the hotel.

 An audience with King Tut at the Egyptian Museum